Ultimate Guide To Setting New Year’s Intentions

 Thinking of those two words throughout my day helped guide my choices and reminded me of the way I wanted to show up.

 In 2021, my intention was to explode out of my comfort zone.
-I had realized that I’d been playing it safe in different areas of my life, and I wanted to focus on breaking through my safety net and redefining what was possible for me (which resulted in me leaving the perceived safety of a corporate job and going full time in my coaching business, hitting 6 figures in less than 12 months, and living the life of my dreams).
-If you’re looking for support launching your own business to help you escape the corporate rat race, book a time to chat with me about my private 1:1 VIP Business Coaching Program.
+I had realized that I’d been playing it safe in different areas of my life, and I wanted to focus on breaking through my safety net and redefining what was possible for me (which resulted in me leaving the perceived safety of a corporate job and going full time in my coaching business, running a quarter million dollar business on 20-25 hours a week, and living the life of my dreams — read more about me here).

 The key to setting a good New Year’s Intention is choosing a short phrase that reflects that change you want to work toward, evokes positive emotion, and aligns with your core values.